agentbryce2025/test_data/README.md

-# Modern Trade News Scraper
+# Advanced Trade News Scraper

-A Python scraper that collects trade-related news from Reuters and Global Trade Alert using Playwright for robust web scraping.
+A sophisticated Python scraper that collects trade-related news from Reuters and Global Trade Alert using modern web automation techniques.

 ## Features

-- Uses Playwright for reliable web automation
+- Advanced web automation using Playwright
-- Works on any system architecture (Windows, macOS, Linux)
 - Multiple fallback methods for finding content
+- Intelligent date extraction from various formats
-- Automatic scrolling to load more content
+- Keyword-based filtering for trade-related content
 - Comprehensive error handling and logging
+- Screenshot capture for debugging
-- Deduplication of articles
+- Deduplication of content

 ## Requirements